Roy F. France

 In Miami Beach, France "designed dozens of prominent hotels in Art Deco and Post War Modern styles adapted to local conditions.
 His advice regarding design was, 'Let in the air and sun.
 That's what people come to Florida for.'"
 The Post War Modern style here came to be known as Miami Modern architecture.

+Works

 Works by Roy France in the Miami Beach include (roughly from south to north):